glifio/filecoin-iac/README.md

 ### API Endpoints

 Requests to Internal Load Balancer are redirectet either to `dev-internal.dev.node.glif.io` or `mainnet-internal.node.glif.io` depending on the environment.
-What kind of services are listening to such requests is described in ingress rules, refer to [k8s_ingress](#k8s_ingress).
+What kind of services are listening to such requests is described in ingress rules, refer to [ingress rules](#ingress-rules).

 Endpoint | Destination |
 | --- | --- |